 What does AG mean? - Artificial Ground

 When you get your boots out after not wearing them for a while, gently bend the soleplate to check for any cracks and tears in the boot.
-Make sure to wear the boots for a gentle jog and a few kick around with the ball to get the boot used to moving again.
+Make sure to wear the boots for a gentle jog and have a few kicks of the ball to get the boot used to moving again.

-When you’ve finished a game, fill the boots with newspaper so it can absorb any smells and moisture.
+When you’ve finished a game, fill the boots with newspaper so they can absorb any smells and moisture.

 The best way to do this is to pop them on with your thickest pair of socks and wear them around the house, taking a minute every now and then to bend the soles.
 If they start to hurt, make sure you put a plaster on those areas to prevent blisters.